Customer notifications

 contain values that can be used to populate the notification.

-Unless Digital River coordinates a fulfillment, there are no events in the Digital River APIs that can be used to trigger this failed cancellation message.
+Unless Digital River coordinates a fulfillment, there are no in the Digital River APIs that can be used to trigger this failed cancellation message.

 contain values that can be used to populate the notification.